zaphosting/docs/docs/csgo-plugins.md

 ---
 id: csgo-plugins
 title: "CS:GO: Installation of plugins"
-description: "Explore the evolving landscape of CS:GO plugins and community projects to enhance your Counter-Strike experience → Learn more now"
+description: "Learn how to install Sourcemod plugins on your CS:GO server and extend gameplay with custom features → Learn more now"
 sidebar_label: Install plugins
 services:
   - gameserver-csgo